Getting mild electric shocks from washing machine or other appliances

-First let me make it clear I am talking about very mild “tingles” and not proper electric shocks.
-If anyone receives an electric shock, the appliance should be disconnected immediately and an appliance engineer called out.
+I am talking about mild “tingles” and not proper electric shocks.
+However, if anyone receives any kind of electric shock, the appliance should be disconnected immediately, and an appliance engineer called out.
 Mild electric shocks or tingles might not be taken seriously, but they can turn into lethal full mains voltage shocks at any time.

 Why Does an unearthed appliance cause shocks?